-Some misunderstanding surrounding cardio vs weight training is usually from lack of knowledge, from these two very different exercise forms.
-As I’ve mentioned, cardio or aerobics is exercise used to achieve and strengthen your pulmonary system, which is vital to your life.
+Some misunderstanding that shadows cardio and weight training can come from lack of knowledge; as these are two different exercise forms.
+As mentioned: cardio or aerobic conditioning is exercise used to strengthen and condition the vitality and pulmonary system.

-As our bodies age, they enter into different phases as we go through each cycle in life.
-Cardio conditioning is important and vital to the efficiency of your pulmonary system.
+As our bodies age they enter into different phases, as we go through each cycle in life.
+Cardio conditioning becomes very important and vital to the efficiency of your pulmonary system.

-Muscle size, shape, density and tone are what truly change the contours and dynamics in your physique.
+Muscle size, shape, density and tone are what changes the contours and dynamics in your physique.

-The combination of what is better known as concurrent training: or (both aerobic and resistance training combined in a single work out), is probably one of the best modes of exercise for building muscle, and particularly for the achievement of fat loss.
+The combination of what is better known as concurrent training: or (both aerobic and resistance training combined in a single work out), is probably one of the best models used to achieve muscle/cardio conditioning, and loss of unwanted pounds.

-Summon your passion of what you desire and focus your training intensity towards it: will be the biggest and most positive, realistic and deciding factor in exactly what you will see and receive from your efforts towards cardio and weight training...
+Summon your passion of what you desire and focus your training intensity towards it: will be the biggest, most positive, and realistic deciding factor in exactly what you will see and receive from your efforts.

-I would like to leave in part by saying I hope this brings some understanding to cardio vs weight training.
+I hope some light has been shed on cardio vs weight training for you.
 Love and enjoy your body as well as the training that you give to it.
-As you learn and gain in your knowledge, never be afraid to push yourself toward your goal and experiment; and share that knowledge with others.
-DWT
+As you learn and gain in your knowledge, never be afraid to push yourself toward your goal and experiment; and try to inspire and share that knowledge with others.